INMA/OPA Europe Conference

 Beta Room - english only

-Moderator: Irene Fogarty, Research Manager, The Irish Times, Dublin
+Moderator: Irene Fogarty, Research and Customer Insight, The Irish Times, Dublin

 - Presentation of the results from a 2010 survey about how research is being done and sold within the newspaper companies.